74% of event marketers use Facebook Ads to promote their events, according to Eventbrite research.

 Put it in action:

 - Create awareness without additional work: Instead of blasting ads to anyone, save time and increase your ticket sales by targeting those that are most likely interested in your event.
 Drive targeted traffic to your site using Lookalike Audiences.
-Check out this tipsheet about how to reach your ideal audience using Facebook targeting.

 - Add a pixel to your site to save time on marketing later: Use the Facebook pixel to add everyone who visits your site to a Custom Audience.
 The pixel is a little bit of code that can help you optimize your ads for ticket sales.